shivarm/code-guardian/README.md

 </div>

 Lightweight CLI to scan repositories for accidentally committed secrets (API keys, tokens, private keys).
-This short guide starts with how to use CodeGuardian in your project, how to integrate it into CI, and then explains the feature set and configuration.
+This short guide starts with how to use CodeGuardian in your project, how to integrate it into CI, and then explains the feature and configuration.

 ## How developers use CodeGuardian.